LIS 526 Instructional Practices in Library and Information Services

 Measurable Student Learning Outcomes (SLOs):

-Content: History of library instruction, literacy and new literacies, learning theory, theories of information seeking behaviour, lesson planning and assessment, lifelong learning, open education and open educational resources, speaking and presenting, engaging audiences and colleagues, online/distance education, information literacy and the information society.
+Content: History of library instruction, literacy and new literacies, learning theory, theories of information seeking behaviour, lesson planning and assessment, online/distance education, critical information literacy, games and learning

-Methods: Lectures, readings, in class discussions, presentations, and assignments.
+Methods: Lectures, readings, in class discussions, a guest speaker, presentations, and assignments.

 Course Relationships: Pre-Requisites (PRE): LIS 501 and 503.